Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any

-- Click on the Go Back button found in the Previous version of Windows section.
+- Click on the Go Back button under the Recovery options menu.

 - Microsoft will ask about the reasons you have to go back to Windows 10.
 Choose an answer and then click Next.

 - Click the Go back to earlier build button to start the roll back process.

 We also recommend you back up your files.
 While downgrading does not delete your personal data from your PC, it’s better to be safe than sorry in case something goes wrong, and you have to format your drives.